 Release the fear of failure

-By looking at your pain/Joy motivation that can prevent you from succeeding with long distance running, will also help you on preparing a marathon project.
+By looking at your pain/Joy motivation that can prevent you from succeeding with long-distance running, will also help you in preparing a marathon project.
 If you are very scared that you cannot complete your project of running long distances or think, that you probably get injured by running long distances and that your body can not cope with the load, it is easy to give up already at the beginning of the program.

 The pain of the fear of not succeeding has become greater than the pain of giving up and then you drop out of the project.
 What you can do here is being aware of connecting much greater pain to giving up than to keep going.